AP Macroeconomics Exam: Thursday, May 21, 2020 at 4 PM.

 (You might want to look into buying his ultimate review packet from his website.
 It is a great review and he also has practice exams.)

 Step 4: Work FRQs to be able to draw/interpret/analyze the key graphs and concepts

-The number 1 question from each year usually covers the most topics (AD/AS/LRAS, full employment, inflationary gap, recessionary gap, Phillips Curve, money market, loanable funds market, etc. This year you don’t have to worry about the foreign exchange market, etc.) so do as many of those as you can.
+The number 1 question from each year usually covers the most topics (AD/AS/LRAS, full employment, inflationary gap, recessionary gap, Phillips Curve, money market, loanable funds market, etc. This year you don’t have to worry about the foreign exchange market.)
+Do as many of those as you can.
 The #2 and #3 questions usually focus in more specifically on a topic.
 Pick a few of each below on the specific topics: